dotmpe/user-conf/doc/lib/class-uc.rst

 Shell script classes
 ____________________
-Shells by their very nature hardly had any data types.
-There is just strings that make up commands and arguments, or user data read from terminal or other places, and there is numbers: for return status codes, kernel signals and such.
+Shells by their very nature hardly had any data type.
+There is just strings of maybe characters, and integers smaller than intmax_t.

-However modern shells can do some limited array-type variable handling.
+Modern shells can do some limited array-type variable handling.
 There is no nesting.
 And of course shell command evaluation does not get any faster.
 But it is there.
 And it is a cleaner way to store large amounts of indexed data than using dynamic variable names.